korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 Enter a Student Id or 0 to quit
 ```

-I can see 1000 printed to the console.
+I can see 1000 printed on the console.
 That's the number of records it found in the index,
 so the code was able to read that accurately, from the `.dat` file.
 I'm being prompted for an id, so I'll enter `777`, and press enter.